OAI/OpenAPI-Specification/DEVELOPMENT.md

 ## Development Guidelines

-Establish guidelines which build a transparent, open mechanism for deciding how to change the specification.
-The TCB will initially follow these processes when merging changes from external contributors or from the TCB itself, and adjust them as it makes sense.
+This document intends to establish guidelines which build a transparent, open mechanism for deciding how to evolve the OpenAPI Specification.
+The Open API Technical Contributor Board will initially follow these processes when merging changes from external contributors or from the TCB itself.
+This guideline document will be adjusted as it makes sense.

 ## OAI Specification Driving factors

-The spec should be use-case driven.
+The OpenAPI Specification should be use-case driven.
 We can write support for hypothetical use cases as we see fit, but they should be backed by realistic scenarios

-## Specification change criteria
+## Specification Change Criteria

-The specification _will change_ from the 2.0 version.
+The specification _will change_ from the original 2.0 version.
 We should typically do so when any of the following criteria are met:

  - Clarity.
 The current "way" something is done doesn't make sense, is complicated, or not clear
  - Consistency.
 A portion of the specification is not consistent with the rest, or the industry standard terminology